 KemCredit Price Hits $0.0000 on Exchanges (KMC)

-KemCredit (CURRENCY:KMC) traded flat against the US dollar during the 1-day period ending at 11:00 AM Eastern on April 2nd.
-KemCredit has a market cap of $0.00 and $0.00 worth of KemCredit was traded on exchanges in the last 24 hours.
-One KemCredit token can currently be purchased for approximately $0.0000 or 0.00000000 BTC on exchanges.
-Over the last week, KemCredit has traded flat against the US dollar.
+KemCredit (CURRENCY:KMC) traded flat against the U.S. dollar during the twenty-four hour period ending at 21:00 PM ET on April 6th.
+One KemCredit token can currently be bought for approximately $0.0000 or 0.00000000 BTC on popular exchanges.
+KemCredit has a total market cap of $0.00 and $0.00 worth of KemCredit was traded on exchanges in the last 24 hours.
+Over the last seven days, KemCredit has traded flat against the U.S. dollar.

 - Walton (WTC) traded up 7.9% against the dollar and now trades at $22.77 or 0.00246724 BTC.